sorenlouv/backport/README.md

 	<br>
 </div>

-## 🎉 New!
-The Backport Tool as a Github Action 🎉
+## 🎉 New: The Backport Tool as a Github Action 🎉

 A [Github Action](https://github.com/sqren/backport-github-action) around The Backport Tool now exists.
 It makes it a breeze to get automatic backports when pull requests are merged.